About the Journal

 1. establishes, and publishes on the website, the submission guidelines on how to submit their articles, and communicates the reviewing flowchart, with the aim to ensure the highest quality of the publications.

-2. considers for publication any submitted article irrespectively of race, gender, sexual orientation, religion, ethnicity, nationality or political belief.
+2. considers for publication any submitted article irrespectively of race, gender, sexual orientation, religion, ethnic origin, language, age nationality or political belief.

 3. selects the submissions according to the quality standards and scientific relevance.